TomasHubelbauer/spotify-slack-status/README.md

 I would like for the script to start running automatically on macOS logon.
 However, I don't want to be blind to its output so I need to find a way to attach a console to it when started as a login item.

-### Skip resetting the status if not empty of `:headphones:`

-Make the script respect custom statuses by not replacing them.